silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/00_Write_a_SapphireTest.md

 # How to write a SapphireTest

-Here is an example of a test which extends [api:SapphireTest] to test the URL generation of the page.
+Here is an example of a test which extends [SapphireTest](api:SilverStripe\Dev\SapphireTest) to test the URL generation of the page.
 It also showcases how you can load default records into the test database.

 **mysite/tests/PageTest.php**